 College Application Paperwork Guide

 Welcome to fall!
-For our rising seniors it is time to get your paperwork together for the application process.
-This means you need to request your transcripts and test scores, complete the Self-Reported Academic Record (SRAR), and ask for letters of recommendation from your teachers and school counselor.
+For our rising seniors it is time to get paperwork together for the application process.
+This means requesting transcripts and test scores, completing the Self-Reported Academic Record (SRAR), and asking for letters of recommendation from teachers and school counselors.

-But how do you do all that?
-Don't worry, we've got you covered.
-This post will guide you through everything you need to know about requesting transcripts, test scores, filling out the SRAR, and asking for letters of recommendation.
+Not sure how to proceed?
+Don't worry, we've got it covered.
+This post will guide students through everything they need to know about requesting transcripts and test scores, filling out the SRAR, and asking for letters of recommendation.

 How to Request a Transcript

-Your transcript is your academic history – it shows what classes you've taken and how well you've done in them.
-Colleges look at your transcript to get a sense of your academic performance.
-Here's how you can get your transcript:
+The academic transcript is a student’s academic history – it shows what classes have been taken and the earned gradews.
+Colleges look at the transcript to get a sense of academic performance.
+Here's how to request a transcript:

-1. Contact Your School: The easiest way to request your transcript is to reach out to your school's guidance office.
-Most schools have a specific process in place, so ask a member of the school counseling office for specific directions…or better yet, read the email information included in your senior update on how to go about the process.
+1. Contact the School: The easiest way to request a transcript is to reach out to the school's guidance office.
+Most schools have a specific process in place, so ask a member of the school counseling office for specific directions…or better yet, read the email information included in a senior update on how to go about the process.
 However, here are the general rules for asking:

-2. Submit a Request Online: If your school uses a service like Parchment or Naviance, you can request your transcript online.
-Just log into your account, find the option to request transcripts, and follow the prompts.
+2. Submit a Request Online: If the school uses a service like Parchment or Naviance, the request for a transcript is online.
+Students log into their account, find the option to request transcripts and follow the prompts.

-3. Provide Required Information: When you're making your request, be prepared to include some basic information.
-This usually includes your name, date of birth, and the names of colleges you're sending your transcript to.
+3. Provide Required Information: When making the request, be prepared to include some basic information.
+This usually includes name, date of birth, and the names of colleges the transcript is being sent to.

-4. Verify Submission: After you've submitted your request, keep track of it!
-Check with your school's guidance office or the online service to confirm that your transcript has been sent to your chosen colleges.
+4. Verify Submission: After the request is submitted, keep track of it!
+Check with the school's guidance office or the online service to confirm that the transcript has been sent to the chosen colleges.

 How to Request SAT or ACT Test Scores

-Colleges also want to see your standardized test scores, like the SAT or ACT.
+Colleges also want to see applicant’s standardized test scores, like the SAT or ACT.
 Here's how to request those:

-1. Log into Your College Board or ACT Account: Go to the College Board website for SAT scores or the ACT website for ACT scores.
+1. Students Log into Their College Board or ACT Account: Go to the College Board website for SAT scores or the ACT website for ACT scores.

 2. Find the Score Reporting Section: Look for an option that says something like 'Send Scores', 'Score Reporting', or 'Send My Scores'.

-3. Choose Colleges: You'll see a list of colleges that you can send your scores to.
-Select the ones you're applying to.
+3. Choose Colleges: You will see a list of colleges.
+Select the ones the student is applying to.

-4. Pay Attention to Deadlines: Make sure to request your scores well before your application deadlines.
-Schools usually take a few days to process score requests and add them to your application.
+4. Pay Attention to Deadlines: Make sure to request scores well before the application deadlines.
+Schools usually take a few days to process score requests and add them to the application.

-5. Confirm Receipt: After you've requested your scores, check your college application portals to confirm that your scores have been received.
-If there's a delay, don't hesitate to reach out to the admissions office for help.
+5. Confirm Receipt: After requesting scores, check college application portals to confirm that all scores have been received.
+If there is a delay, do not hesitate to reach out to the admissions office for help.

 How to Fill Out the Self-Reported Academic Record

-The Self-Reported Academic Record (SRAR) is a way for you to provide your academic information directly to colleges.
+The Self-Reported Academic Record (SRAR) is a way to provide self-reported academic information directly to colleges.
 These schools require the SRAR.
-This portal includes details about your high school courses, grades, and any honors or AP classes you've taken.
-Here’s how to fill it out:
+This portal includes details about all high school courses, grades, and any honors or AP classes taken.
+Here is how to fill it out:

-1. Gather Your Information: Before you start filling out the SRAR, gather all the information you'll need.
-This should include an unofficial transcript that lists all of your high school courses, the grades you've received, and any honors or AP courses you've taken.
+1. Gather All Information: Before filling out the SRAR, gather all requested information.
+This should include an unofficial transcript that lists all of the student’s high school courses, grades, and any honors or AP courses taken.

 2. Access the SRAR: Click here to build an account.
-NOTE: Please use a personal email address that is the same as your common application.
+NOTE: Please use a personal email address that is the SAME email used for the common application.

-3. Fill In Course Information: Start by filling in your courses for each year of high school.
-Be sure to include the course title, the grade you received, and whether it was an honors or AP course.
+3. Fill In Course Information: Start by filling in the courses taken for each year of high school.
+Be sure to include the course title, the grade received, and whether it was an honors or AP course.

-4. Double-Check Everything: Once you've filled out the SRAR, double-check all your information for accuracy.
-Mistakes could lead to delays in your application processing.
+4. Double-Check Everything: Once the SRAR is filled out, double-check all information for accuracy.
+Mistakes could lead to delays in application processing.

-5. How to Submit: After you've confirmed everything is correct, login through the schools specific SRAR website and connect the account after you submit your application to the school.
+5. How to Submit: After all information is accurately confirmed, log in through the school’s specific SRAR website and connect the account AFTER the application is submitted.

 How to Request a Letter of Recommendation from a Teacher and School Counselor

-Letters of recommendation provide colleges with insight into your skills, character, and potential.
-They are written by someone who knows you well – usually a teacher or your school counselor.
+Letters of recommendation provide colleges with insight into the student’s skills, character, and potential.
+They are written by someone who knows the student very well – usually a teacher or school counselor.
 Here’s how to ask for these important letters:

-1. Choose the Right Teacher: Choose a teacher who knows you well and can speak positively about your abilities.
-This could be someone from a subject area related to your intended major or a teacher from a class where you excelled.
+1. Choose the Right Teacher: Choose a teacher who knows the student best and can speak positively about their abilities.
+This could be someone from a subject area related to the student’s intended major or a teacher from a favorite class.

 2. Ask Early: Timing is crucial when asking for letters of recommendation.
-Aim to ask your teacher in the spring before your senior year.
+Aim to ask the teacher or counselor in the spring before senior year.
 This gives them plenty of time to write a thoughtful letter.

-3. Make it Personal: When you ask your teacher for a recommendation, share a detailed account of your experience in their class.
+3. Make it Personal: When asking a teacher for a recommendation, share a detailed account of their experience in the class.

-4. Provide Context: Your teacher might also appreciate knowing what you're planning to study in college and why you chose that field.
+4. Provide Context: Teachers might also appreciate knowing what the student is planning to study in college and why they chose that field.
 This way, they can tailor the letter to emphasize relevant skills and experiences.

-5. Remind in Summer: Once you've made your initial request, follow up with a gentle reminder during the summer.
-A quick email or conversation will help keep your request fresh in their mind.
+5. Remind in Summer: Once the initial request is made, follow up with a gentle reminder during the summer.
+A quick email or conversation will help keep the request fresh in their mind.

-6. Thank and Follow Up: After your teacher has submitted the letter, make sure to thank them!
-A handwritten note or a sincere email goes a long way in showing your appreciation.
+6. Thank and Follow Up: After the teacher has submitted the letter, be sure to thank them!
+A handwritten note or a sincere email goes a long way in showing appreciation.

-7. Requesting a Counselor's Recommendation: Your school counselor will typically write a letter of recommendation that reflects your overall high school experience.
-To prepare them, share your academic goals, extracurricular activities, and any challenges you've overcome.
+7. Requesting a Counselor's Recommendation: A school counselor will typically write a letter of recommendation that reflects a student’s overall high school experience.
+To prepare them, share all academic goals, extracurricular activities, and any challenges that the student has overcome.
 This information will help them write a more personalized letter.

-8. Schedule a Meeting: Request a meeting with your counselor well in advance of your application deadlines.
-During this meeting, discuss your college plans and provide any relevant information that can aid them in writing the letter.
-A face-to-face conversation can also help your counselor better understand your aspirations and how to best represent you in their letter.
+8. Schedule a Meeting: Request a meeting with the counselor well in advance of all application deadlines.
+During this meeting, discuss all college plans and provide any relevant information that can aid them in writing the letter.
+A face-to-face conversation can also help counselors better understand any aspirations and how to best represent the student in their letter.

-9. Provide Additional Context: f there are specific achievements or experiences you'd like your counselor to include, make sure to mention those during your meeting.
+9. Provide Additional Context: If there are specific achievements or experiences students would like to be included in the letter, mention those during the meeting.
 This could be anything from leadership roles in clubs to significant community service projects.

-10. Stay in Touch: After your initial meeting, keep the lines of communication open with your counselor.
-If there are any updates or changes to your college plans, make sure to inform them.
-A quick email or note can help ensure your counselor has the most current information when writing your letter.
+10. Stay in Touch: After the initial meeting, keep the lines of communication open with the counselor.
+If there are any updates or changes to college plans, inform them.
+A quick email or note can help ensure the counselor has the most current information when writing recommendation letters.

-11. Thanking Your Counselor: Just like with your teacher, remember to express your gratitude after your counselor submits their letter.
-A simple thank-you note or email can show your appreciation for their time and support in your college application process.
+11. Thanking The Counselor: Just like with your student’s teacher, remember to express gratitude after the counselor submits the recommendation letter.
+A simple thank-you note or email can show appreciation for their time and support in the college application process.

 Conclusion

 Getting ready for college involves more than just filling out applications and writing essays.
-You also need to request your transcripts and test scores, complete the SRAR, and ask for letters of recommendation.
+It is important to request transcripts and test scores, complete the SRAR, and ask for letters of recommendation.
 While this might seem like a lot to do, don't worry!
-With a bit of planning and organization, you'll be able to manage it all and present a strong application to your dream school.
+With a bit of planning and organization, students can manage it all and present a strong application to their dream school.

 Previous